-The rollout of the nbn network presents a number of challenges for service providers - in particular, how to evolve legacy retail services into new nbn network based offerings, and how to transition customers to new nbn network based services.
+The rollout of the NBN presents a number of challenges for service providers - in particular, how to evolve legacy retail services into new NBN-based offerings, and how to transition customers to new NBN-based services.

-The nbn network will create opportunities for service providers to increase revenues by upselling to higher bandwidth services.
-For those service providers with a reputation for good customer service, there will be opportunities to increase market share by attracting new customers dissatisfied with their current service provider of legacy services or their experience of migration to services over the nbn network.
+The NBN will create opportunities for service providers to increase revenues by upselling to higher bandwidth NBN services.
+For those service providers with a reputation for good customer service, there will be opportunities to increase market share by attracting new customers dissatisfied with their current service provider of legacy services or their experience of NBN migration.

-How service providers can address these challenges and use these opportunities will depend on how they source nbn co's wholesale services: whether they take these direct from nbn co or from a sub-wholesale provider such as Telstra Wholesale or adopt a hybrid model for a period of time.
+How service providers can address these challenges and use these opportunities will depend on how they source NBN's wholesale services: whether they take these direct from NBN Co or from a sub-wholesale provider such as Telstra Wholesale or adopt a hybrid model for a period of time.

-Impact of the nbn network
+Impact of the NBN

-nbn co's stated goal is to activate 8 million homes and businesses by 2020, and that the majority of these premises should be able to connect to a broadband service that delivers up to 100Mbps downstream using fixed network technologies. nbn co aims to ensure that even the most remote locations in the country should be able to get access to bandwidths up to 25Mbps using fixed wireless or satellite based connections to the nbn network.
+NBN Co's stated goal is that Australia's NBN will serve eight million homes and businesses by 20201, and that the majority of these premises should be able to connect to a broadband service that delivers up to 100Mbps downstream using fixed network technologies.
+NBN Co aims to ensure that even the most remote locations in the country should be able to get access to bandwidths up to 25Mbps using fixed wireless or satellite based connections to the NBN.
 These increased bandwidths are expected to transform the internet experience for customers and open up a host of new opportunities for businesses.

-The nbn network will use multiple fixed network technologies.
+The NBN will use multiple fixed network technologies.
 This means service providers will need to understand the differences in capabilities of the different service types and what those differences mean for the transition.
 Service providers will need to transition their customers smoothly to ensure there is minimal disruption of services, and to ensure that they are not billed for legacy services after they are disconnected.

-Mike Lay, Group Product Manager Broadband and nbn Network in Telstra Wholesale, says service providers will need to tightly manage the process of moving their customers from legacy services over the nbn network.
+Mike Lay, Group Product Manager Broadband and NBN in Telstra Wholesale, says service providers will need to tightly manage the process of moving their customers from legacy services onto NBN services.
 "From a retention perspective it is really important to make the transition seamless and efficient," Lay says.
 "That means keeping the users informed so they know what they are getting."

-Ian Underwood, General Manager, Wireline & nbn Products at Telstra Wholesale, adds that service providers will have to come to grips with new products and systems.
-"Service providers then need to execute an effective transition of customers' services to the nbn network, mindful of a broad range of technology and process considerations," he says.
-"This requires focus whether they choose to develop a direct relationship with nbn co and acquire services from them, choose to acquire services from a wholesale aggregator such as ourselves, or adopt a hybrid approach."
+Graham Bate, General Manager Wireline and NBN products in Telstra Wholesale, adds that service providers will have to come to grips with new products and systems.
+"Service providers then need to execute an effective transition of customers' services to NBN, mindful of a broad range of technology and process considerations," he says.
+"This requires focus whether they choose to develop a direct relationship with NBN Co and acquire services from them, choose to acquire services from a wholesale aggregator such as ourselves, or adopt a hybrid approach."